-The Stadium has pledged future receipts from the levy of the Room Taxes imposed pursuant to Section 33 of the Act and the Room Tax Ordinance.
-The total principal and interest remaining to be paid on the bonds is \$1,354,215,805.
-There was no principal and interest paid in the current year and pledged revenues received was \$30,960,943.
+The Authority has pledged future receipts from the levy of the room taxes imposed pursuant to Section 33 of the Act and the Room Tax Ordinance.
+The total principal and interest remaining to be paid on the bonds is \$1,284,233,292.
+Principal and interest paid for the current year and pledged revenues received were as follows: